 We developed a taxonomy of privacy risks exhibited in documented AI privacy incidents by performing a systematic review of case studies.
-In this paper, we define AI broadly to accommodate the wide range of its capabilities to "perform tasks or behaviors that a person could reasonably deem to require intelligence if a human were to do it" [105].
+Creating typology and taxonomy by synthesizing real-world incidents has been used more broadly in privacy and security [36] and in AI ethics [113].
+In this paper, we define AI broadly to accommodate the wide range of its capabilities to "perform tasks or behaviors that a person could reasonably deem to require intelligence if a human were to do it" [115].
 AI is an umbrella term that encompasses many technologies, and our analysis does as well - we cover approaches ranging from Machine Learning (e.g., prediction and recommendation algorithms), Natural Language Processing (e.g., large language models), Computer Vision (e.g., facial recognition), and Robotics (e.g., home robots, drones).
 Note that we focus on documented end-user privacy risks of actual AI/ML products rather than speculative risks of general AI/ML concepts.
-We partly relied on the AI, Algorithmic, and Automation Incident and Controversy Repository (AIAAIC), the largest, up-to-date crowdsourced AI incident database curated by journalism professionals [98].
-We also surveyed the AI Incident Database (AIID)1, another public AI incident database, but decided not to use it because the AIAAIC provided good coverage of most of the privacy-related incidents in the AIID2.
+We partly relied on the AI, Algorithmic, and Automation Incident and Controversy Repository (AIAAIC), the largest, up-to-date crowdsourced AI incident database curated by journalism professionals [108].
+We also surveyed the AI Incident Database (AIID)1, another public AI incident database, but decided not to use it because the AIAAIC provided good coverage of most of the privacy-related incidents in the $\mathrm{AIID}^2.$

 Out of a database of 1,049 cases3, 364 of them were labeled to involve "privacy issues"4 occurring between 2012 to 2023.
-We manually went through the linked resources for all 364 cases tagged in the AIAAIC as being privacy-pertinent and further filtered them down to 310 cases based on whether the reported technology (i) claimed to be inclusive of AI, ML, or otherwise "algorithmic" approaches, (ii) was actually deployed to real end-users, and (iii) involved some form of end-user privacy risks and/or compromise.
-We filtered out incidents that did not involve AI technologies (N=21, e.g., virtual-reality applications, data leakage unrelated to the use and development of AI), and incidents that were not associated with end-user privacy risks (N=33, e.g., bias [6], inaccuracy [39], copyright [42]).
+To ensure that the incidents we analyzed indeed involve AI privacy risks, two coders reviewed the linked resources for all 364 cases tagged in the AIAAIC as being privacy-pertinent.
+Then, the two coders went through an incident-by-incident discussion on whether the reported technology (i) claimed to be inclusive of AI, ML, or otherwise "algorithmic" approaches, (ii) was actually deployed to real end-users, and (iii) involved some form of end-user privacy risks and/or compromise, and further filtered down to 310 cases.
+We filtered out incidents that did not involve AI technologies (N=21, e.g., virtual-reality applications, data leakage unrelated to the use and development of AI), and incidents that were not associated with end-user privacy risks (N=33, e.g., bias [6], inaccuracy [45], copyright [48]).

-To ensure an adequate sampling strategy, we randomly picked 10% of the cases without the privacy label (69 out of 685) from the AIAAIC database.
+To ensure an adequate sampling strategy, we randomly picked 10% of the cases without the privacy label in the AIAAIC database (69 out of 685).
 We identified privacy risk(s) in 11 of these cases (15.94%), and all of the identified risks were found in other cases tagged with the privacy label.
 Thus, we deemed our analysis had reached saturation.
 In sum, we analyzed a total of 321 distinct cases in developing our taxonomy of AI privacy risks (see Figure 2).